Dre Campbell Farm

 11 Natural Ways to Get Rid of Carrot Rust Fly

-If you’re a gardener, there’s a good chance you’ve dealt with carrot rust flies at some point.
+If you’re a seasoned gardener, you’ve dealt with carrot rust flies at some point.
 The larvae of these little insects can ruin your carrots and other root vegetables faster than you think.

 But don’t worry; we’re here to help.
-There are a number of natural methods that you can try right at home to get rid of these pests.
+There are several natural methods that you can try right at home to get rid of these pests.

-Keep reading for our top tips on how to get rid of carrot flies using natural means.
+Please keep reading for our top tips on how to get rid of carrot flies using natural methods.

 What Are Carrot Rust Flies?